LabKey/gradlePlugin/README.md

 (Earliest compatible LabKey version: 20.3)

 * Better fix for [Issue 39058](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=39058).
 Depend on api's jar task, not just schemaCompile
+* Make sure we run npm clean before cleanNodeModules so we don't reinstall node_modules in order to do the cleaning
+* Add dedupe configuration for safe resolution of external configuration used for copying and deduplicating external jar dependencies
+* Promote most multiGit tasks as non-incubating
+* [Issue 39544](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=39544) Remove closure usage for DoThenSetup that would cause the "do" function to run twice.
+* Exclude "webpack" directory from potential modules

 ### version 1.9.2
 *Released*: 21 January 2019